 - Community Gardens

-Last year, almost sixty percent of the more than 240 volunteer projects undertaken by employees had an environmental focus.
+Last year, almost sixty percent of the over 300 volunteer projects undertaken by employees had an environmental focus.
 Further, the company provides funding for important ecological programs in the communities it serves.